shahsaifi/handystuff/README.md

 # handystuff
 Handy Scripts with some examples

-Idea is to create some handystuff with examples syntaxes.
+Idea is to create some examples scripts to understand python syntaxes.